-Safety Terms
+4.1 - Safety Terms

-Indicates an imminently hazardous situation that if not avoided, will result in death or serious injury.
-This signal word is to be limited to the most extreme situations, typically for machine components that, for functional purposes, cannot be guarded.

-Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury, and includes hazards that are exposed when guards are removed.
+DANGER Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.
+This signal word is to be limited to the most extreme situations.
+WARNING Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury, and includes hazards that are exposed when guards are removed.
 It may also be used to alert against unsafe practices.

-Indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury.
+CAUTION Indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury.
 It may also be used to alert against unsafe practices.

-Warns of potential damage to the machine if procedures are not followed.

-Provides instructions to help you avoid unnecessary strain on, or possible damage NT to the machine.
+ATTENTION Warns of potential damage to the machine if procedures are not followed.
+IMPORTANT Provides instructions to help you avoid unnecessary strain on, or possible damage to the ma- chine.

-Shields
+4.2 - Shields